 Medical Reserve Corps Volunteers

-Medical Reserve Corps volunteers donated over 1200 hours in 2016, augmenting public health outreach, providing emergency preparedness education and participating in other worthwhile endeavors.
+Medical Reserve Corps volunteers donated over 3000 hours in 2018, augmenting public health outreach, providing emergency preparedness education and participating in other worthwhile endeavors.
 These are some of ways MRC volunteers contributed:

 Collaborating: At vaccination clinics and with numerous partner agencies